-17. Data Request Responses.
-Responses to Staff data requests are due within seven days.5 Responses to all other data requests are due within 10 days, not counting Saturdays, Sundays, or legal holidays.
-In computing the period of time for responding, the day on which the data request was issued is not counted.
+6 Per K.A.R.
+82-1-217, the day of the act, event, or default from which the designated period of time begins to run shall not be included.
+The last day of the period so computed shall be included, unless it is a Saturday, Sunday, or time for responding, the day on which the data request was issued is not counted.
+Furthermore, for purposes of calculating all discovery-related deadlines, intermediate Saturdays, Sundays, and legal holidays shall be excluded.
 Parties may agree to extensions or reductions of time in which to respond or object to a data request.
 Responses to data requests shall be verified and shall identify the person(s) who actually prepared the response and can answer additional questions relating to the response.
 Each data request shall be answered separately and preceded by the request to which the answer pertains.
-Responses shall be clearly identified and, if consisting of several pages, shall be labeled and organized in a manner that makes review of the pages convenient.
+Responses shall be clearly identified and, if consisting of several pages shall be labeled and organized in a manner that makes review of the pages convenient.
 Parties are under a continuing duty to supplement their discovery responses upon learning that the information disclosed is incomplete or incorrect in any material respect.
 If a response to a data request requires the duplication of voluminous material or of material that is not easily copied because of its binding or size, a party may require that any party other than Commission Staff review the voluminous material on its own premises.
 If duplication of voluminous material can be accomplished without undue burden, the voluminous material may be copied at the expense of the requesting party.
 Voluminous material is defined as documents comprised of 200 pages or more.